Rendezvous at Big Gulch (Terror in the Neighborhood): Plot

-Two gangsters, later revealed as Rocky and Leo, collect protection money from several local shops.
+Two gangsters, Rocky and Leo, collect protection money from several local shops.
 A ballet teacher, Jill, cannot pay because of bad business and is beaten.
-Frank Drebin, the detective, interviews the woman but she seems reluctant to cooperate, saying she did not get a good look.
+Frank Drebin, the detective, interviews Jill, but she is reluctant to cooperate, claiming she did not get a good look.

-Frank and Ed discover the gangsters are working all across the country.
-Wanting to catch them in the act, Frank opens up a locksmith store along with fellow detective Norberg (a store that actually says on the window "A.N.
-Abandoned Locksmith Shop.").
+Wanting to catch the gangsters in the act, Frank opens up a locksmith store along with fellow detective Norberg.
 Rocky and Leo's offer of protection is turned down.
-They assault the store with machine guns, which is not noticed until they toss in a rock with a note.
-Frank drives the rock (backwards) to the lab.
-Analysis of the note and the rock reveals nothing.
+They assault the store with machine guns and then with a note tied to a rock tossed through the window.
+Analysis of the note and the rock in the Police Squad's lab reveals nothing.

-Rocky and Leo try to intimidate the two men again, but are beaten and left dazed on the street.
-The entire neighborhood sees this and cheers.

-After Frank's victory, Leo and Rocky are seen talking with their boss Dutch Genderson, who tells them that when he's through with Frank, Frank will be dead.
+Rocky and Leo try to intimidate Frank and Norberg again, but are beaten and left dazed on the street, to the cheers of the entire neighborhood.
+After Frank's victory, Leo and Rocky are seen talking with their boss Dutch Genderson, who wants Frank liquidated for causing trouble for his business.

 Act II: Gesundheit

-When Norberg has another delivery a beautiful woman called Stella comes into the shop.
-She is trying to seduce Frank; she tells Frank she wants her key duplicated 50 times and that Frank can keep the 50th key himself (the other 49 are intended for the Chicago Bears).
-Two weeks later, when Frank tries to open the door with his key, Stella starts shooting through the door.
-Frank, however, isn't behind the door, so when he comes in, he grabs Stella.
-The phone rings, and Stella is made to pick it up.
-The person calling is Dutch Genderson, providing Frank the opportunity to set up a trap for Dutch.
-After the phone call, Frank arrests Stella on an attempted murder charge.
-Before going to meet Dutch, Frank goes to his regular source of answers, Johnny the Snitch.
-Johnny tells Frank about Dutch's bad childhood.
-All Dutch has ever known is the world of crime.
-Frank then asks Johnny for concrete evidence against Dutch.
-Johnny gives Frank some photostats that make Dutch look pretty dirty.
-When Frank arrives at Dutch's office, Dutch attempts to shoot Frank, but before he has a chance, Frank shows him the photostat that Johnny gave him.
-Instead of trying to arrest Dutch, Frank tries to become part of his organization.
-Dutch tells Frank to kill the old tailor as his first assignment.
-When going to the tailor's store, Leo and Rocky grab Frank and tell him that there has been a change of plans: they're hitting a dance teacher.
-When Frank comes in the other policemen have just left and Jill blows Frank's cover by calling him lieutenant.
-A big fight starts inside the ballet school.
+Sometime later, a beautiful woman called Stella comes into the shop.
+Stella suggestively invites Frank to a clandestine meeting with her in her apartment, passing him one of the keys she has ordered.
+Two weeks later, when Frank tries to open the door with his key, Stella starts shooting through the door in an attempt to pass it off as an act of defense against a burglar.
+Frank, however, isn't behind the door, and arrests Stella.
+The phone rings; the person calling is Dutch Genderson, proving that the invitation was a setup to get Frank eliminated.

+After the call, Frank detains Stella for attempted murder, and before meeting Dutch, Frank consults Johnny the Snitch.
+Johnny gives Frank some photostats that implicate Dutch.
+When Frank arrives at Dutch's office, he shows him the photostat and claims that he wants to join his organization.
+Dutch tells Frank to kill an tailor as his first assignment, but when going to the tailor's store, Leo and Rocky grab Frank and tell him that they are going to eliminate Jill instead.
+Arriving at the ballet studio, Jill blows Frank's cover by calling him lieutenant, resulting in a fistfight between Frank and the goons.
 Frank wins the fight and tells Jill to call Police Squad.